dotnet/docs-aspire/docs/troubleshooting/container-runtime-unhealthy.md

 # Container runtime appears to be unhealthy

-Aspire applications require Docker to be running and healthy.
-This topic describes a possible symptom you may see if Docker is not in a healthy state.
+.NET Aspire requires Docker (or Podman) to be running and healthy.
+This topic describes a possible symptom you may see if Docker isn’t in a healthy state.

 ## Symptoms